 Board Independence: Independent oversight of management is a primary responsibility of the board.
 While true independence of thought and deed is difficult to assess, there are corporate governance practices with regard to board structure and management of conflicts of interest that are meant to promote independent oversight.
 Such practices include the selection of an independent chair to lead the board, structuring board pay practices to eliminate the potential for self-dealing, reducing risky decision-making, ensuring the alignment of director interests with those of shareholders rather than the interests of management, and structuring separate independent key committees with defined mandates.
+In addition, the board must be able to objectively set and monitor the execution of corporate strategy, with appropriate use of shareholder capital, and independently set and monitor executive compensation programs that support that strategy.
 Complete disclosure of all conflicts of interest and how they are managed is a critical indicator of independent oversight.